leeping/forcebalance/README.txt

 #========================#

 If you are here to obtain data for a published force field (e.g. AMBER-FB15), you can find it in the Products folder.
-Please email me at leeping@ucdavis.edu if you notice anything that should be added.
+Please email me at leeping (at) ucdavis (dot) edu if you notice anything that should be added.